Kaneo LogoKaneo

 • Configure monitoring with Prometheus and Grafana

-• Set up automated backups for your SQLite database
+• Set up automated backups for your PostgreSQL database

 • Implement horizontal pod autoscaling for high availability